-- 1. iSER-assisted mode is negotiated during the iSCSI login for each session, and an entire iSCSI session MUST operate in one mode (i.e. one connection in the session cannot operate in iSERassisted mode while a different connection of the same session is already in full feature mode in the traditional iSCSI mode). - 2.
+- 1. iSER-assisted mode is negotiated during the iSCSI login for each session, and an entire iSCSI session can only operate in one mode (i.e. a connection in a session cannot operate in iSER-assisted mode if a different connection of the same session is already in full feature phase in the Traditional iSCSI mode). - 2.
 Once in iSER-assisted mode, all iSCSI interactions on that connection use RDMAP Messages. - 3.
 A Send Message Type is used for carrying an iSCSI control-type PDU preceded by an iSER header.
 See section 7.2 for more details on iSCSI control-type PDUs. - 4.
 RDMA Write, RDMA Read Request, and RDMA Read Response Messages are used for carrying control and all data information associated with the iSCSI data-type PDUs.
 See section 7.1 for more details on iSCSI data-type PDUs. - 5.
 Target drives all data transfer (with the exception of iSCSI unsolicited data) for SCSI writes and SCSI reads, by issuing RDMA Read Requests and RDMA Writes respectively. - 6.
-The iWARP protocol suite guarantees data integrity.
+The iWARP protocol suite provides additional assurances of data integrity.
 (For TCP, iWARP uses a CRC-enhanced framing layer on TCP).
 For this reason, iSCSI header and data digests are negotiated to "None" for iSCSI/iSER sessions. - 7.
-The iSCSI error recovery hierarchy defined by [iSCSI] is fully supported by iSER. - 8. iSER requires no changes to iSCSI authentication, security, and text mode negotiation mechanisms.
+The iSCSI error recovery hierarchy defined in [RFC3720] is fully supported by iSER. - 8. iSER requires no changes to iSCSI authentication, security, and text mode negotiation mechanisms.

-Note that traditional iSCSI implementations may have to be adapted to employ iSER.
-It is expected that the adaptation when required is Deleted: August likely to be centered around the upper layer interface requirements of iSER (section 3).
+Note that Traditional iSCSI implementations may have to be adapted to employ iSER.
+It is expected that the adaptation when required is likely to be centered around the upper layer interface requirements of iSER (section 3).